manishindiyaar/bladex-site/posts/why-bladexo-lab.md

 ---
 title: 'Why we started Bladex Lab?'
 date: '2024-12-29'
-description: 'why do we call it a lab?'
+description: 'i spent my entire day just for summing up all my thoughts and vission for Bladex Lab and what we are looking forward ?'
 image: '/post_assets/manish.jpg'
 tags: ['bladex', 'bladex_lab', 'why_lab']
 ---
-# It is not an agency, not a company, or a business.
+<strong> It is not an agency, not a company, or a business.

-# It’s Lab.
+It’s Lab. </strong>

 and why do we call it a lab?

 You know, when I was in 10th or maybe 11th grade, I often wondered why there weren't any films focused on core subjects like physics or history.
 I wished for a film that could teach each chapter as an episode, especially in physics.
 How amazing would that be?